ludiosarchive/pinned-git/README.md

 		If we do provide a CA certificate in our CA bundle, we can only get CA pinning, not pinning to the exact certificate the site provides.
 CA pinning is better than nothing, but we're not interested in providing this lower level of security.

 		Why doesn't OpenSSL trust the non-CA certificates and terminate chain validation early?
 Well, OpenSSL 0.9.8 did, but OpenSSL 1.0.x changed `X509_verify_cert` to make sure the certificate has a trust setting enabled before trusting it.
-This trust setting only works for CA certificates, though.
+This trust setting only works for CA certificates.
 If you use `openssl x509 -trustout` to create a trusted version of a non-CA certificate, `X509_verify_cert` will still fail with the same `X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY`.  ["Future versions of OpenSSL will recognize trust settings on any certificate: not just root CAs."](https://www.openssl.org/docs/apps/x509.html#TRUST_SETTINGS)

 		OS X 10.8 users might notice that `pinned-git` works with the system's `/usr/bin/git`.
-This is because OS X 10.8's `git` uses OpenSSL 0.9.8r.  `pinned-git` won't work on OS X 10.9, though, because [Apple changed curl to use their own Secure Transport engine](http://curl.haxx.se/mail/archive-2013-10/0036.html).
+This is because OS X 10.8's `git` uses OpenSSL 0.9.8r.
+But `pinned-git` won't work on OS X 10.9, because [Apple changed curl to use their own Secure Transport engine](http://curl.haxx.se/mail/archive-2013-10/0036.html).

 ## GitHub-only alternative for non-Debian/Ubuntu/OS X 10.8 users